madhaviith/effect-of-autogenic-Ia-excitatroy-feedback-on-the-ankle/ia_excitatory/README.md

 Both **main.py** and **neuroid_osim_glue.py** should be run parallely in-order to achieve neuro-musculoskeletal co-simulation (see readme.pdf to run the model)

-Although the code contents of **sim_o** and **sim_c** are same, they differ by their functionality and the output data.
-While former folder runs open-loop simulations and later folder close-loop with proception 'on'.
+Although the code contents of **sim_o** and **sim_c** are same, they differ setup and the output data.
+While former folder runs open-loop simulations and later folder close-loop with proprioception 'on'.

 **templates**